TMU-CanSat/CanSat_2022-2023_Training_Tasks/README.md

 ## Submission

-Upon completion of the task please upload all required files to the Google Form in a zip file.
+Upon completion of the task please do the following:
+1. Create a GitHub repository.
+(Repository can have any name you want)
+2. Upload the required files into the repository.
+(The required files are listed below)
+3. Create a README file explaining what your code does and how it works.
+4. Include your name in the README
+5. Upload the link to your repository in the submission Google Form (LINK)

 The required files are:
 - .ino file for the Arduino
 - A picture of the circuit you built.
 (Either in TinkerCAD or IRL)